-SNC-Lavalin's recourse short-term debt bears interest at a variable rate which exposes the Company to interest rate risk.
+SNC-Lavalin's Revolving Facility bears interest at a variable rate which exposes the Company to interest rate risk.

-Certain of SNC-Lavalin's debentures bear interest at a fixed rate and are measured at amortized cost; therefore, the Company's net income is not exposed to a change in interest rates on these financial liabilities.
+SNC-Lavalin's Series 4 Debentures and Series 6 Debentures bear interest at a fixed rate and are measured at amortized cost; therefore, the Company's net income is not exposed to a change in interest rates on these financial liabilities.

-SNC-Lavalin's Term Loan and the Series 3 Debentures bear interest at a variable rate which exposes the Company to interest rate risk.
+SNC-Lavalin's Term Loan bears interest at a variable rate which exposes the Company to interest rate risk.
+SNC-Lavalin's Series 3 Debentures bore interest at a variable rate which exposed the Company to interest rate risk until the repayment of these debentures in March 2021.